 and light commercial sheds.

-Data presented in the Purlin Design manual is intended for use by structural engineers.
+Data presented in the Purlin Systems Manual is intended for use by structural engineers.
 Load situations other than uniformly distributed loads will require specific design.

 Design capacities in the limit state format have been derived by the application of a capacity factor, ϕb = 0.90 for bending.